cprerovsky/kettlebell-emom-website/privacy.md

 # Privacy Policy for Kettlebell EMOM Builder

-**Last updated: November 6, 2025**
+**Last updated: December 24, 2025**

 ## 1. Introduction
 We take your privacy seriously.
 This Privacy Policy explains how **Kettlebell EMOM Builder** ("we", "our", "us") handles information when you use our mobile app, website, and related services ("Service").

 We do **not collect personal data** such as names, email addresses, or account information through the app.
 We do store certain preferences and counters **locally on your device** to operate the free tier and remember your workout settings.

+We use **privacy-focused analytics** (TelemetryDeck) in the app to understand usage patterns and improve the Service.
+This analytics service is designed with privacy in mind and does not track personal information.

 On our website, we use **Google Analytics** to understand visitor behavior and improve our service.
 You can opt out of analytics tracking at any time through our cookie consent banner.